PerryJones901/DevOps-Course-Starter/README.md

 ## CI/CD Pipeline

 This repository uses Travis to build docker images and run tests on both PR branches and master.
-Any master builds that succeed will automatically deploy to Heroku (link to the site [here](https://perfectproductivityplatform.herokuapp.com/))
+Any master builds that succeed will automatically deploy to Azure (link to the site [here](https://prod-perfect-productivity-platform.azurewebsites.net))